-- Experimenting Is The Key!
+- Experimenting is the Key!

-- Don’t Follow The Crowd.
+- Don’t Follow the Crowd

-Take the example of Amazon each time Amazon tried to go on with some copied venture like in auction modeling(eBay) or restaurant delivery (door dash or bite squad), they all went in vain.
-The same is the case of trade shows, everyone tries to emulate the initiator in turn making him the winner of all.
+Find your strength and don’t keep on following the crowd.
+For example, each time Amazon tried to push a copied venture like an auction model (eBay) or restaurant delivery (Door Dash or Bite Squad), they all went in vain.
+The same is the case of a expo.
+Everyone tries to emulate the initiator, and in turn, make him the winner of all.
 So, allow your business to grow and innovate in special areas.

 Do what you can do best!

-- Think Long-Term!
+- Think Long-Term

-If we go by and look at Amazon’s prospects they did the same and from ages have only focused upon low prices, customer demand, and fast turnaround.
-Turn your trade show around and be customer-centric.
+If we look at Amazon’s prospects, they did the same, only focusing on low prices, customer demand, and fast turn around.
+Turn your expo exhibit around and be customer-centric.